-Calvary shared these facilities for this long period because of a conundrum that arose in deciding on the community to which to relocate as Calvary served—and still serves—parishioners from seven counties: Cumberland, Dauphin, York, Perry, Juniata, Lebanon, and Lancaster.
+Calvary shared these facilities for this long period because of a conundrum that arose in deciding on the community to which to relocate as Calvary served parishioners from several counties.
+(Even today, Calvary members can be found in Adams, Cumberland, Dauphin, Perry, Lancaster, and York Counties.)
 This challenging problem resolved itself when the congregation purchased 5.7 acres in Silver Spring Township in an effort to centralize itself near the bulk of its membership.
 Its present location is at 208 Woods Drive, also known as the corner of Woods Drive and Hogestown Road.

 Calvary remains as one of the original founding congregations the English District of The Lutheran Church-Missouri Synod.
 Calvary joins with its sister congregations, mission starts, and social ministries in furthering God’s Word among His people.